 The resources below provide additional sources of information for understanding the needs of people based on individual characteristics such as age, disability and race, and contact details for local support offered.
 Equality Impact Assessments

 The Council tries to understand the diverse needs of its staff and customers when developing and implementing policies and strategies and when making key decisions.
 To do this, equality impact assessments (EIAs) are valuable tools to help understand the affect these may have on different groups of people and to help us ensure no discrimination is taking place.
-The Council uses EIAs during the development stage of new policies and strategies and when considering financial decisions.
-Existing policies and strategies are also re-assessed at least every three years or when significant changes are being considered.
+The Council uses EIAs during the development stage of new policies and strategies, when considering significant changes to existing policies and strategies and when considering financial decisions.

 We are always interested in improving the information we provide on these pages and welcome any comments.
 If you have any enquires or comments you wish to make, please contact us on email@example.com